Effect of Hurricane Katrina on the Louisiana Superdome: Lack of supplies and organization

+Evacuation

 On August 31, it was announced that the Superdome evacuees would be moved to the Astrodome in Houston.
 With no power or clean water supply, sanitary conditions within the Superdome had rapidly deteriorated.
 Evacuees began to break into the luxury suites, concession stands, vending machines, and offices to look for food and other supplies.

-At midnight that same day, a private helicopter arrived to evacuate some members of the National Guard and their families.
+At midnight that same day, private helicopters arrived to evacuate some members of the National Guard and their families.
 They were taken to the Lamar Dixon Expo Center in Baton Rouge.
+About 700 elderly and ill patients were transported out by military aircraft to Ellington Field Joint Reserve Base in Houston.
+Troopers "smuggled" 30 Britons and other non-US citizens out of the Dome.
+This was done as covertly as possible so as to not cause rioting or charges of favoritism.
+People were taken a few at a time through a garage, then to trucks that plowed through 4 feet of water and delivered them to the buses at unflooded areas.

+Early on September 1, the evacuation was halted due to reports of gunfire, and fires outside the Superdome prevented the buses from being able to pick up people.
+Many people from adjacent buildings rushed towards the buses hoping to get on, but were blocked from boarding the buses because the focus was on getting people out of the dome.
+As the dome was filling up, people began to head outside into the Superdome's deck, with many collapsing from heat exhaustion and dehydration and having to be carried to the New Orleans Arena, which housed the medical operation.

-On September 2, 475 buses were sent by FEMA to pick up evacuees from the dome and the Ernest N. Morial Convention Center, where more than 20,000 people had been crowded in similarly poor living conditions.
+On September 2, 475 buses were sent by FEMA to pick up evacuees from the dome and the Convention Center, where more than 20,000 people had been crowded in similarly poor living conditions.
 25,000 evacuees were taken to the Astrodome in Houston, while another 25,000 were taken to San Antonio and Dallas.
 The refugees were given three meals and snacks daily, along with hygiene supplies, and were allowed to use the locker rooms to shower.
 The Astrodome started to fill up, so authorities began to transfer people to the nearby Reliant Arena, Reliant Center, and George R. Brown Convention Center in Downtown Houston in the following days.
 The last large group from the Superdome was evacuated on September 3.

 On September 7, speculation arose that the Superdome was now in such a poor condition that it would have to be demolished.
 Instead, the State of Louisiana and the operator of the dome, SMG, chose to repair and renovate the dome beginning in early 2006.
 The cost to repair the dome was initially stated by Superdome commission chairman Tim Coulon to be up to $400 million.
 However, the eventual cost to renovate and repair the dome was roughly $185 million and it was reopened for the Saints' first home game in the city in September 2006.